onyenme/Global-Inventory/README.md

 # Analytical Techniques Used
 	1. A Time-Series Trend Analysis.
-	2. The KPI Benchmarking.
+	2. The Benchmark of KPI.
-	3. Revenue Concentration Analysis.
+	3. Analysis based on Revenue Concentration.
-	4. Margin & Cost Ratio Evaluation.
+	4. The Margin & Cost Ratio Evaluation.
 	5. Inventory Turnover Analysis.
-	6. Geographic Performance Segmentation.

 # Strategic Value
 This dashboard integrates financial and operational metrics into a unified reporting framework which transforms raw data into structured form and decisions can be carried out accurately.